- About the Estimates

 - Old Production Regions

 USDA has estimated annual production costs and returns and published accounts for major field crop and livestock enterprises since 1975.
 Cost and return estimates are reported for the United States and major production regions for corn, soybeans, wheat, cotton, grain sorghum, rice, peanuts, oats, barley, milk, hogs, and cow-calf.

-The history of U.S. and regional cost and return estimates is divided into three categories:
+The history of U.S. and regional cost and return estimates is divided into two categories:

 - Recent: A time series of estimates made using the format and methods endorsed by the American Agricultural Economics Association task force on commodity costs and returns, and using ERS Farm Resource Regions.

 - Historical: A time series of estimates from 1975 using the previous format, methods, and regional definitions.

 Preliminary annual estimates are released during the first week of May and final annual estimates released during the first week of October.